 If you choose Yield strength as an Axis variable, you can further define the model.
-Click to expand the drop down list to the right of the Axis variable, then select any or all of the check boxes listed below to plot the respective contributing elements to the yield strength.
+Click to expand the drop down list to the right of the Axis variable, then select any or all of the checkboxes listed below to plot the respective contributing elements to the yield strength.

-Click Configuration panel to further fine tune the model.
-The greyed out sections (e.g. the Matrix, Precipitate phases and Grain size) are defined on the Precipitation Calculator and cannot be changed.
+Click Configuration Panel toggle between the settings options and to further fine-tune the model.
+The greyed out sections (e.g. the Matrix, Precipitate phases, and Grain size) are defined on the Precipitation Calculator and cannot be changed.